 So, will contract prices actually equal spot prices at the time of settlement?
 Rarely.
 There is no reason to expect that contract prices will equal the actual spot prices on the settlement date, since spot prices depend on a multitude of factors that cannot be quantified at the time of the transaction, such as the supply and demand.
-The reason why forward rates are used to determine settlement prices is because when interest rates are known, then the future value of the contract is also known, so that if future value, like present value, is not equal for both parties, then the parties would never agree to the contract.
+Forward rates are used to determine settlement prices because, when interest rates are known, then the future value of the contract is also known, so that if future value, like present value, is not equal for both parties, then the parties would never agree to the contract.
 Nonetheless, because contract prices will rarely equal spot prices at settlement, one party will profit by the exact same amount that the other party loses.

 Hedgers and Speculators

 There are 2 basic types of parties to a forward contract.
 A hedger is one who enters into a forward contract to shed risk, while a speculator hopes to make a profit by taking on that risk.

 As a hedge, a forward contract mitigates the risk for both parties, in that the seller can sell at a certain price and the buyer can buy at that same price.
 However, the spot price on the delivery date will almost certainly be different from the contract price.
 Therefore, as a zero-sum game, one party will suffer a loss and the other party will enjoy a gain equal and opposite to the other party's loss.
 However, if the forward contract was entered into as a hedge, then the loss or gain on the contract will be proportional to the gain or loss of the underlying asset.
 So if the farmer contracted to sell his wheat for $8 a bushel but the spot price on the delivery date was $7, then the farmer gains one dollar on the contract, which offsets the $1 loss per bushel on the wheat.
 Likewise for the baker: the loss of $1 on the contract is offset by the cheaper price of the wheat.